Benchmarking Generation and Evaluation Capabilities of Large Language Models for Instruction Controllable Summarization: Related Work

-A series of recent work has investigated leveraging LLMs for automatic evaluation~\citep{fu2023gptscore, chiang-lee-2023-large, liu2023gpteval,zheng2023judging, wang2023pandalm,sun2023chatgpt,gao2023human,wang2023chatgpt, li2023generative}.
+\paragraph{LLM-based Automatic Evaluation and Its Meta-Evaluation} A series of recent work has investigated leveraging LLMs for automatic evaluation~\citep{fu2023gptscore, chiang-lee-2023-large, liu-etal-2023-g,zheng2023judging, wang2024pandalm,sun-etal-2023-chatgpt,gao2023human,wang-etal-2023-chatgpt,li2024generative}.
 While these studies have demonstrated LLMs' promising performance on various evaluation tasks such as summarization evaluation, other recent work has highlighted the limitations of LLM-based automatic evaluation methods.
-Specifically, LLMs can have various biases in their evaluation results~\citep{koo2023benchmarking, wang2023large}, and they fail to align with human evaluation when evaluating close-performing systems~\citep{shen2023large} or adversarial examples~\citep{zeng2023evaluating}.
-Our work provides a meta-evaluation of different LLM-based evaluation methods based on various evaluation protocols and backbone LLMs, aiming for a more dedicated and comprehensive study of ins-controllable summarization evaluation.
+Specifically, LLMs can have various biases in their evaluation results~\citep{koo2023benchmarking, wang2023large}, and they fail to align with human evaluation when evaluating close-performing systems~\citep{shen-etal-2023-large} or adversarial examples~\citep{zeng2024evaluating}.
+Our work provides a thorough meta-evaluation of LLM-based methods, focusing on diverse protocols and backbone LLMs for ins-controllable summarization evaluation.